PhD Health Administration Degree Programs

 As a new healthcare professional, it’s important to get established in your field.
 You may want to learn from others in health administration, particularly if you haven’t built a wide professional network yet.
 Look into joining groups like the Wisconsin Healthcare Human Resources Association and the Wisconsin Chapter of the American College of Healthcare Executives to get started.

-The Bureau of Labor Statistics reports that Wisconsin salaries tend to be in line with national averages.
-Medical services managers earn an average of $67,930 per year and clinical research coordinators earn an average salary of $96,700 per year (BLS, 2016).
+Wisconsin salaries tend to be in line with national averages.
+Medical services managers earn an average of $119,220 per year, while clinical research coordinators earn an average salary of $110,610 per year.

 If you’re interested in taking your knowledge to the next level and contributing to the future of healthcare, this is where it starts.
 Request information from doctor of health administration programs in Wisconsin to take the first step.